If you ever:

 You can get started right away with the first 4 classes listed.
 The in-depth class with supervision begins once a year, usually in April.

-Let me know you want this by putting your name on the waiting list and scheduling a time to talk.
+Let us know you want this by putting your name on the waiting list and scheduling a time to talk.
 Deborah

 You can take the above classes now, and can upgrade to the full program when enrollment opens next April.
 This is what you'll get then: